YogiBear52/Standards/Methodology/Dev/Logging/Logging.md

 ## Logging Architecture

-- In most cases, using a service which is responsible for Logging is redundant.
-  - Make a library/dll and use it from all of your services.
 - Use a message broker/Queue/BUS tool to save the logs and process them.
   - Elastic and Kafka are just nice tools for visualizations.
   - Mongo is a nice place to store the Logs, thus in most cases, it doesn't worth the overhead maintainable and duplicated storage do save the logs both in ElasticSearch and Mongo